 Open to residents and non residents for breakfast, morning coffee, lunch, afternoon tea and dinner.

-We have held 3 AA rosettes for our food since 1997, and specialise in fine dining without any of that pretentious stuffiness.
+We have held 3 AA rosettes for our food since 1997, specialise in fine dining without any of that pretentious stuffiness and were recently awarded a coveted Michelin star.

 The kitchen team at Gilpin is charged with one simple task – to facilitate the beauty of ingredients from the sea, mountains and forests whilst creating dishes that connect the diner to incredible produce sourced with care from across the UK.